openhab/org.openhab.binding.zwave/doc/eurotronic/cometz_0_0.md

 | Battery Level | battery-level | system.battery_level | Battery | Number |

 ### Openness Of The Valve
- openness of the valve 0% equates to a closed valve, 100% an open valve
+<p&gt openness of the valve 0% equates to a closed valve, 100% an open valve</p&gt

 The brightness channel allows to control the brightness of a light.
             It is also possible to switch the light on and off.